Satsyxbt/Fenix-dex-v3/docs/Contracts/Periphery/NonfungiblePositionManager.md

 Creates a new position wrapped in a NFT

 *Developer note: Call this when the pool does exist and is initialized.
-Note that if the pool is created but not initialized a method does not exist, i.e. the pool is assumed to be initialized.*
+Note that if the pool is created but not initialized a method does not exist, i.e. the pool is assumed to be initialized.
+If native token is used as input, this function should be accompanied by a &#x60;refundNativeToken&#x60; in multicall to avoid potential loss of native tokens*

 | Name | Type | Description |
 | ---- | ---- | ----------- |